-On October 13, 2010, the CRTC granted the Corporation a new license to operate a French-language Category B specialty service.
-This service will offer programs relating to show business (Québec star system), entertainment and humour.
-This service has not yet been launched.
+On October 13, 2010, the Canadian Radio-television and Telecommunications Commission ("CRTC") granted the Corporation a new license to operate a French-language Category B specialty service.
+This service, which has not yet been launched, will offer programs relating to show business (Québec star system), entertainment and humour.